The Mass Made Soul Manifesto

 Adam Richardson, Founder

 Adam has wanted to be a designer since he was six years old, when he started designing cars.
 He received his BFA in industrial design from the California College of the Arts, and has worked at frog design, Sun Microsystems, and run his own consultancy.
-These days he works primarily in broader user experience design as a product leader at Financial Engines, but he's never lost his love for well-designed hardware.
+These days he is founder of The Enigma Bureau, a consultancy focused on the front-end of product and experience innovation, but he's never lost his love for well-designed hardware.
 He's also been an avid photographer since high school.

 Mass Made Soul is the marriage of his two lifelong passions: great products and great photography.